Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Discussion

-In light of the remarkable capability of the NNP model to provide energy and force predictions nearly as accurate as DFT, even for diverse and unobserved chemical compositions, atomic configurations, lattice strains, and atomic displacements, it holds great promise for steering off-lattice large-scale simulations of nonstoichiometric materials.
-As approximately $80\%$ of our dataset originates from previously unused structures in the CE training dataset, our methodology presents a cost-effective approach for modeling nonstoichiometric systems using NNPs.
-Our approach holds practical implications in predicting phase diagrams, optimizing crystal structures, and simulating vacancy diffusion dynamics – a critical process in the growth of 2D materials using both top-down and bottom-up methods.
+In light of the remarkable capability of the NNP model to provide energy and force predictions nearly as accurate as DFT, even for diverse and unobserved chemical compositions, atomic configurations, lattice strains, and atomic displacements, it holds great promise for steering off-lattice large-scale simulations of nonstoichiometric systems.
+As approximately $80\;\%$ of our dataset originates from previously idle structures in the CE training dataset, our methodology presents a cost-effective approach for modeling nonstoichiometric systems using NNPs.
+This approach holds practical implications in predicting phase diagrams, optimizing crystal structures, and simulating vacancy diffusion dynamics – a critical process in the synthesis of 2D materials using both top-down and bottom-up methods.
 The kinetics of this diffusion process are intricately molded by the immediate atomic surroundings, which can undergo substantial stoichiometric variations over both spatial and temporal dimensions during materials synthesis.
-As a consequence, we advocate for the integration of NNPs or analogous MLPs for future computational studies on LPE and epitaxial CVD growth of 2D materials.
-Furthermore, this work delved into the intricate chemical and geometrical degrees of freedom inherent in nonstoichiometric materials, with consideration only for the ground magnetic state obtained through spin-polarized DFT calculations.
-Prior studies have pioneered the combination of structural and spin degrees of freedom, enabling a comprehensive modeling that spans diverse magnetic configurations \cite{eckhoff2021high, novikov2022magnetic}.
-However, these models are currently limited to individual chemical configurations.
-Consequently, an avenue of considerable promise emerges for forthcoming studies to adeptly integrate magnetic spin degrees of freedom with the underlying chemical and geometrical attributes of nonstoichiometric systems.
-Such a holistic amalgamation holds the potential to significantly enhance the precision of modeling the synthesis processes of 2D magnetic materials, thereby expediting experimental mass production endeavors in this field.
+As a consequence, we advocate for the integration of NNPs or analogous MLPs for future computational studies on chemical exfoliation and epitaxial CVD growth of 2D materials.